Deutsch: Ergänzung / Español: Complemento / Português: Complemento / Français: Complément / Italiano: Complemento /

 Examples

 An example of a complement in quality management could be the integration of customer feedback mechanisms, such as surveys or feedback forums, into the QMS to directly capture customer satisfaction levels and areas for improvement.
-Another example is the adoption of environmental management standards (such as ISO 14001) alongside the primary QMS to enhance organizational sustainability practices, which can indirectly improve product quality by ensuring the sustainable sourcing of raw materials.
+Another example is the adoption of environmental management standards (such as ISO 14001) alongside the primary QMS to enhance organizational Sustainability practices, which can indirectly improve product quality by ensuring the sustainable sourcing of raw materials.

 Weblinks